 Well, chalk up another one in the ‘Dead as a Doornail’ column for me.
 Daisies, hale and hearty just last summer – they never had a chance, poor bastards.
 They are, however, in good company.
 Whether perennials, annuals, succulents, shade-seekers, sun-bathers, dry climate or moisture-lovers, it matters not – I have left a trail of withered flora in my wake, stretching from the Midwest all the way to the Front Range.
-In gardening circles I go by the nickname “Agent Orange.”
+In gardening circles I’m known as The Defolinator.
 If there were a Society for the Prevention of Cruelty to Plants, I’d have been dragged off amidst outraged public excoriation long ago.

 For further proof, I present you with my Russian sage – a favorite here in the Centennial State, there is hardly a yard you will pass that doesn’t feature these thick, perfectly symmetrical bushes tipped in delicate violet flowers that reach out and up toward the heavens.
 From the CSU Extension website: Russian Sage is a plant that was tailor-made for Colorado’s climate and growing conditions.
 An import from central Asia, Russian sage thrives in our high, dry climate, bright sunshine and alkaline soils.